T-Fool/justit-excel-retail-sales-analysis/README.md

 - `screenshots/` - Key charts and formulas

 ## 🎓 Part of My Learning Journey
 This project helped me understand how businesses use data to make decisions.
-Next up: Tableau dashboards!

 ## 🤔 What I'd Do Differently
 - Add more customer segmentation analysis